meekostuff/HyperFrameset/README.md

 This tells HyperFrameset to
 - log 'info', 'warn' and 'error' messages
 - prevent automatic startup, and
-- when a manual start is requested to hide the page until all decor-resources are loaded *or* 1000 milliseconds (1 second) have elapsed, whichever comes *first*.
+- when a manual start is requested to hide the page until all frameset-resources are loaded *or* 1000 milliseconds (1 second) have elapsed, whichever comes *first*.

-If autostart is turned off, HyperFrameset can be manually started by calling `Meeko.decor.start()`.
+If autostart is turned off, HyperFrameset can be manually started by calling `Meeko.framer.start()`.

 #### From localStorage and sessionStorage
 When debugging a page you probably don't want to modify the page source to change HyperFrameset options,